How Kesha built a successful career. Explore key moments that defined the journey.

 On October 12, 2015, Kesha guest starred in the second season of the U.S. television series Jane the Virgin, playing Annabelle.

-In December 2015, Kesha revealed she had formed a country music and classic rock-influenced band called Yeast Infection and performed a live show with the band in Nashville on December 23.
+In December 2015, Kesha formed a country music and classic rock-influenced band called Yeast Infection and performed a live show with the band in Nashville on December 23.

-On April 29, 2016, the studio version of the collaboration between Kesha and Zedd, "True Colors", was released as a single.
-Kesha had earlier appeared during Zedd's slot at the 2016 Coachella music festival to perform the song.
+On April 29, 2016, a studio version of Kesha's collaboration with Zedd, "True Colors", was released as a single.

 On May 22, 2016, Kesha covered Bob Dylan's song "It Ain't Me Babe" at the 2016 Billboard Music Awards.